Andrew McCutchen Player Props: Pirates vs. Mariners

-The Pittsburgh Pirates, including Andrew McCutchen (.326 batting average in his past 10 games), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.333 batting average in his past 10 games), take on starter Marco Gonzales and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game, he notched a home run while going 2-for-5 against the Mariners.
+He had a hitless performance in his last game (0-for-1) against the Mariners.

 Andrew McCutchen Game Info & Props vs. the Mariners